 You will be covered by the Withdrawal Agreement if you are a UK national lawfully residing in another EU country at the end of the implementation period, on 31 December 2020.

 Residency documents and status

-You and your family may need to apply for a residence status to confirm that you were already resident in the EU country you live in before 31 December 2020.
-You will have until at least 30 June 2021 to do this.
+You and your family may need to apply for a residence status to confirm that you were already resident in the EU country you live in before 31 December 2020 if you have not already done so.

 The EU country where you live will set up a system for applying for a residence status.
 The application will be short, simple and either free of charge, or cost no more than applying for a similar document, for example a national identity card or passport.